peter-conalgo/freesurface/README.md

 proprietary rights.
 They have seen the fruits of a world where individuals awknowkledge that more can happen if you don't hoard root ideas and tie them to a single person.
 Sadly today the law looks at corporations as people as well.
 Any true objectivist must be able to see how that defeats the core philosophy.
-Every idea a person posesses came from something the saw or read, open source let them follow the bread trail.
+Every idea a person posesses came from something they saw or read, open source let them follow the bread trail.
 I want to know more about the science of why open source has happened the way it has, and what about it has made it help so much.
 I have theories.